yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL_02.md

    ![The `New Repository` creation form in GitHub.](media/createrepo.png "New Repository Creation Form")

-   >Note: If you have done this lab previously you may have the repository already created in your GitHub account, Please make sure the delete the Repo and create a new one.
+   >Note: If you have done this lab previously you may have the repository already created in your GitHub account, Please make sure to delete the Repo and create a new one.

 1. On the **Quick setup** screen, copy the **HTTPS** GitHub URL for your new repository, and paste this in notepad for future use.